 Tinnitus refers to ringing, buzzing, or hissing sounds in the ear.
-This affliction affects millions of North Americans, often affecting their work and social life as well as interrupting regular sleep patterns.
+This affliction affects millions of North Americans, often affecting their work and social life (see tinnitus and emotions) as well as interrupting regular sleep patterns.
 While tinnitus is often associated with hearing loss, it does not contribute to hearing loss.
 The causes of tinnitus are many and include:

 Tinnitus takes two primary forms:

 Tinnitus is often intermittent, making medical treatment complicated.
-Most tinnitus goes untreated, with users developing effective coping mechanisms.
-However, if tinnitus does not get improve or wane over time, or if accompanied by other medical symptoms, then visit your doctor to develop improved coping techniques.
+Most tinnitus goes untreated, with users learning how to deal with tinnitus over time.
+However, if tinnitus does not improve or wane over time, or if accompanied by other medical symptoms, then visit your doctor to develop improved coping techniques.